Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 The workmanship is high quality, although there is no metal here, but this is only found in higher price ranges.

-Wireless microphones from 350$ (Rode Wireless Pro and alternatives)
+Wireless microphones from 350€ (Rode Wireless Pro and alternatives)

 So let’s move on to the prosumer area, which is mainly about quality.
 We are already moving into the more professional area here, but the products are still user-friendly.

-3rd place: Sony ECM-W3 (approx. 413€) - More expensive doesn't mean better
+4th place: Sony ECM-W3 - More expensive does not mean better

 Let’s be clear: just because the Sony ECM-W3 is the most expensive model doesn’t mean it’s the best wireless microphone.
 Sony has a completely different concept to the other models.
 The ECM-W3 is designed to be plugged into the camera’s MI hot shoe (MI = Multi Interface) and immediately record two separate audio channels onto the video file.